just (adverb, adjective) /dʒʌst/ LISTEN

 In pop culture

 A song that uses just in the sense of ‘only’ is “My Baby Just Cares for Me,” a jazz classic written by Walter Donaldson and originally recorded for the movie Whoopee in 1930.
 It has been covered by a number of artists since, but one of the most famous versions is the version sung by Nina Simone and originally recorded in 1958.
-It subsequently featured in a perfume commercial in the UK in 1987 and was rereleased with a video featuring claymation cats, created by the English studio Aardman Animation, which makes the Wallace and Gromit films.
+It was subsequently featured in a perfume commercial in the UK in 1987 and was rereleased with a video featuring claymation cats, created by the English studio Aardman Animation, which makes the Wallace and Gromit films.
 You can listen to Nina sing the song and watch the claymation video here:

 It went to number 5 in the UK singles chart almost thirty years after Nina Simone made the original recording!